Torch178/CS1410---Switch-Struct-Practice/README.md

 # CS1410---Switch-Struct-Practice

-A simple program to practice using structs, enum and switches in order to store and output rating information for a movie,
+A simple program to practice using structs, enum and switches in order to store and output rating information for a movie.

 <b>Program Execution Screenshot</b>